22 Tricks to Keep Your Office Desk Neat

 How to declutter your desk

 Your desk is covered in knick-knacks and doo-dads to prove you’re fun, but all they prove is that you’re a hoarder.
 “If you have an award or certificate of achievement, make sure it’s not overshadowed by your convention pens and stuffed toys,” says lifehack.org.
 With that in mind, toss anything that you got for free or at a seminar.
-If you choose the embrace your clutter, there may be some advantages to being messy.

 How to keep your garbage can clean